 Receiving shoplifting charges after leaving store is not uncommon.
 As we mentioned before, it can take several weeks or even months before you get charged.
 It simply depends on when the retailer is ready to file charges and present their evidence to the police.
+Remember, hearsay evidence is not admissible in court.
 Oftentimes, stores won’t even have the police contact you before filing these charges.
 This may seem like a violation of civil rights, but it is in fact legal for them to do.

 Once the police become informed, they will refer the case to a prosecutor.
 You will then receive a Notice to Appear before the court.
 It is possible you may receive an arrest warrant if the theft was a felony, but this rarely happens if the warrant is based solely on probable cause.

 If you receive a Notice to Appear, the next few moves you make are critical.
 This is when you should immediately seek help from a Phoenix criminal defense attorney.
 Should you fail to appear in court for your shoplifting charge, you may receive a bench warrant for your arrest.

 How Long Can a Shoplifting Conviction Stay on my Record in Arizona?